 With the box office and awards season success of "Bohemian Rhapsody," music biopics are roaring back.
-"Rocketman," based on the life of Elton John, just released this past weekend, and several others are currently in the works, including films about Elvis Presley, Aretha Franklin, Bob Marley, John Lennon and Yoko Ono.
+We've seen audiences jump on films like "Rocketman" based on the life of Elton John and "I Am Woman" about Helen Reddy.
+But many others are currently in the works, including films about Elvis Presley, Aretha Franklin, Bob Marley, John Lennon and Yoko Ono.

 Photo by Mike Prior/Redferns

-MGM will produce a feature biopic on the life of Boy George, the flamboyant and charismatic frontman of the pop band Culture Club.
-Sacha Gervasi ("Anvil: The Story of Anvil") is writing and directing the film that will chart his childhood in a working class Irish family up through his international success as a solo artist.
+Boy George - MGM will produce a feature biopic on the life of Boy George, the flamboyant and charismatic frontman of the pop band Culture Club.
+Sacha Gervasi ("Anvil: The Story of Anvil") is writing and directing the film that will chart his childhood in a working-class Irish family up through his international success as a solo artist.

-"Moulin Rouge" director Baz Luhrmann is helming a still untitled biopic about the life of Elvis Presley at Warner Bros., with Tom Hanks as "Colonel Tom" Parker and Austin Butler as the King.
+Elvis Presley - "Moulin Rouge" director Baz Luhrmann is helming a still-untitled biopic about the life of Elvis Presley at Warner Bros., with Tom Hanks as "Colonel Tom" Parker and Austin Butler as the King.

 Courtesy: Allan Warren